They say…

 Samuel Smith Yorkshire Stingo

-Samuel Smith’s, one of the three remaining historic breweries in the once important North Yorkshire town of Tadcaster and the only one that’s still a family-owned independent, is best known for three things.
-London real ale drinkers will be familiar with the brewery’s curious estate of pleasantly traditional central London selling their single cask ale, Old Brewery Bitter, at jaw-droppingly low prices.
+Samuel Smith’s, one of the three remaining historic breweries in the once important North Yorkshire brewing town of Tadcaster and the only one that’s still a family-owned independent, is best known for three things. real ale drinkers will be familiar with the brewery’s curious estate of pleasantly traditional central London selling their single cask ale, Old Brewery Bitter, at jaw-droppingly low prices.
 International beer hunters will be familiar with the range of impressive speciality bottled beers they developed mainly for their US importer in the 1990s.
 And beer writers and researchers will know them as one of the most publicity-shy of all brewers, with not even a website to their name.

 It’s a deep burgundy beer with an orangey-beige head and a malty, cakey and lightly woody aroma, with notes of spiced toffee, grapes and raspberries.
 A tight, dryish palate is rich with nutty flavours, generous splashes of red fruit and a definite broad oaky note.
 The finish has that wood-sucking dryness of similarly matured beers but is well balanced by mouth-coating cakey malt, spiced candy and a light peppery bitterness way back in the throat, with some lightly charred notes.
 A beer that will do nothing to harm the brewery’s reputation for quiet excellence with traditional styles.